Laurcons/iakabscript/SPEC.md

 ## Version
 This spec is still a draft, and a work in progress.
 This spec will get version number v1.0 once the official interpreter is out.
 Until then, feel free to contribute with any suggestions or code examples, by contacting me.

+## Implementation
+This specification is implemented by the IakabScript Standard Interpreter (ISSI).
+You can also use this specification to build your own interpreter for IakabScript.

 ## Profanity warning
 Please note that, while the language itself doesn't use profanity in its syntax, profanity is highly recommended when working with IS.
 The code examples here make extensive use of profanity.